Robert P. Goldberg: Biography

-In 1975 Dr. Goldberg together with Dr. Jeffrey Buzen and Dr. Harold Schwenk (whose last names are represented in the initials of the company) founded a company called "BGS Systems, Inc." in the basement of Buzen's Lexington, Mass. home.
-Over the next fifteen years, it moved five times, but always within Waltham, Mass.
+In 1975, Dr. Goldberg, together with Dr. Jeffrey Buzen and Dr. Harold Schwenk (whose last names are represented in the initials of the company), founded a company called "BGS Systems, Inc." in the basement of Buzen's home in Lexington, MA.
+Over the next fifteen years, it moved five times, but always within Waltham, MA.

 The company set out to develop products that provided centralized capacity management and planning capabilities for all major computing platforms.
-In addition BGS created products that managed and evaluated computing systems such as UNIX, MVS, VM, OpenVMS, and the AS/400 as well as OS/2 and Windows NT.
-By the early 1980s the company could claim over 30,000 installations worldwide with its BEST/1 product.
+In addition, BGS created products that managed and evaluated computing systems such as UNIX, MVS, VM, OpenVMS, and the AS/400 as well as OS/2 and Windows NT.
+By the early 1980s, the company would claim over 30,000 installations worldwide with its BEST/1 product.
 This software, which was based on queuing theory, was devised by the three founders and promoted by the company as being the de facto standard for capacity management and planning in heterogeneous distributed environments.
 (1998 BGS Systems was acquired by BMC Software, Inc. The transaction was valued at approximately $285 million.)

 Death and afterward

-Goldberg died on 25 February 1994 in Boston, at the age of 49, after suffering from cancer.
+Goldberg died on 25 February, 1994 in Boston, at the age of 49, after suffering from cancer.